SethGame/sethgame.github.io/readme.md

 # sethgame.github.io

-Personal blog and brain dump website for Jaesung Eom, built with Hugo and deployed to GitHub Pages.
+Personal blog and brain dump website for Seth Eom, built with Hugo and deployed to GitHub Pages.

 ## Overview

-This is a Korean-language personal blog titled "Brain dump" (일상다반사를 뇌안에서 꺼내서 적고 바라보기) where daily thoughts and experiences are documented.
+This is an English-language personal blog titled "Brain dump" where daily thoughts and experiences are documented ("Extracting daily thoughts from my brain and putting them into words").
 The site follows a minimalist approach using the hugo-bearblog theme.

 **Live Site:** https://sethgame.github.io/